As a freelance writer, your time is flexible to a great extent. But, sadly, one of the problems you will face is time management.

-Internally, are things you learn on your own and are hard or impossible to teach others.
+Internally, these are things you learn on your own and are hard or impossible to teach others.

-I remember those days when I copy Chimamanda’s Americanah by hand.
+I remember those days when I copied Chimamanda’s Americanah by hand.
 When I wrote ebooks, I was imitating Gary Harbert or Joe Sugarman.

 I know this affects how I attend to certain topics or tasks.
 When I was doing those exercises, it seemed pointless.
 But you can tell that things will get better when you persist.
 You will absorb those people’s styles and improve.

-Also, you will learn some things on your that are personal.
+Also, you will learn some things that are personal.